There are now 3 possible online modes for units:

 - Contact hours

-- All students to participate in their respective UWA College's leadership training program (minimum 15 hours training) as well as completing 85 hours of intenship experience there.
+- All students must participate in their respective UWA College's leadership training program (minimum 15 hours training) as well as complete 85 hours of internship experience there.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.